wanjiadenghuo111/argparse/README.md

     empty()               check if the set of specified arguments is empty clear()               clear all specified arguments
-    exists()              check if an argument has been found count()               count the number of inputs for an argument
+    exists()              check if an argument has been found gotArguemnt()         check if an argument is provided by the user